After-Shock/Cloudbox-wiki/Plexdrive.md

+The guide below will take you through setting up Plexdrive.

+_Note: If your server has <16GB of RAM, give [[this|FAQ#server-ram-is-being-maxed-out]] a read after finishing the steps below._

 1. Create a [[Google Drive API Client ID and Client Secret]] for Plexdrive.

     Note: this will be different from the Rclone one.
 You can use the same Google account; but just create a different project for Plexdrive.